jtenini/applied_ml_course/project1/project1_instructions.md

 ## Turning in

-Please export your notebook including code and outputs to a pdf and turn in through canvas by Feb 8 at or before midnight.
+Please export your notebook including code and outputs to an .html file and turn in through canvas by Feb 8 at or before midnight.

 ## Project directions